The basics of the 401(k) and Roth coverage test

 Employee classifications

 Plan sponsors must ensure the plan uses reasonable, objective classifications, such as job categories or geographic location, to identify which employees will benefit under the plan.
-Unreasonable classifications are open to interpretation, such as valued contributor.
+Unreasonable classifications are open to interpretation, such as a valued contributor.

 Numerical nondiscrimination test